paperlands/paperlands.github.io/_pages/index.md

 <strong class="text-orange-850">3.
 Lesson Co-designing:</strong><br>
 <div class="ml-5">
-Some math teachers are really inspired by the computation approach and want to explore how they can use it in their classrooms during curriculum time.
-We work with them to <strong class="text-orange-850">co-design lesson plans</strong> according to their scheme of work for the year.
+We explore how math teachers can bring  it in their classrooms during curriculum time.
+We work with them to <strong class="text-orange-850">co-design lesson plans</strong> according to their <strong class="text-orange-850">scheme of work</strong> for the year.
 These are super exciting as we are pushing the <strong class="text-orange-850">frontier</strong> of math education together.<br>
 </div>
 <br>